 A. Yes.
 We have been registered since 2004 with an Outstanding report which can be found on the Ofsted website

 A. We are open all year round except for one week over the Easter period, during Christmas and bank holidays and one week during August.
-Monday - Wednesday and Friday 8.30 – 1.30pm and Thursday 8.30 – 4.30pm.
-Morning sessions are 8.30 -12.30pm with an optional hour for lunch until 1.30pm.
+Monday, Wednesday and Friday 8.30 – 1.30pm, Tuesday and Thursday 8.30 – 4.30pm.
+Tuesday all day, 8:30 - 4:30, sessions are available term time only.
+Morning sessions are 8.30 - 12.30pm with an optional hour for lunch until 1.30pm.
 Afternoon sessions are 1.30 – 4.30pm.
 Lunch can be added to this session if required.

 A. You can either phone the pre-school on 07748117651, call in and see us or email – email@example.com